ckeen/FastDome/README.md

 # FastDome

-FastDome is a set of 3D printed vertices to build a an open source 3d geodesic 2V dome using PVC tubes.
+FastDome is a set of 3D printed vertices to build an open source 3d geodesic 2V dome using PVC tubes.

 I've used 16cm (outer diameter) PVC tubes.
-The modeling was done using [OpenScad](http://www.openscad.org/) and the source can be found under at the `scad´ directory under a GPLv3 license.
-Use the SCAD file to fit the vertices any diamter tube.
+The modeling was done using [OpenScad](http://www.openscad.org/) and is under a GPLv3 license.
+Use the SCAD file to fit the vertices any diameter tube.

 ![2V geodesic dome](https://github.com/tchartersazevedo/FastDome/blob/master/pics/IMG_20171117_121519.jpg)